 A loan modification can offer plenty of benefits for anyone struggling with financial obligations.
-When a bank considers modifying the original conditions of the loan, they can also create a way to stop your home from going into foreclosure.
+When a bank considers modifying the original conditions of the mortgage loan, they can also create a way to stop your home from going into foreclosure.
 After all, if the bank agrees to work with you to find a more affordable way for you to get back on track financially, then they're not making moves to take your home.

 Not only is it possible to get your mortgage payments reduced with a successful loan modification, but you may even get your bank to agree to reducing your interest charges and waiving some of your penalty fees too.

 Most banks and lenders require that you submit your application for a loan modification in writing.
 This is called a letter of hardship and should include your reasons for being in such financial difficulty, as well as your request for a modification to your existing loan to help ease the pressure while you get back on your feet.

 The unfortunate part about this requirement is that the majority of people who attempt to write their own hardship letter get the basics wrong.
 This can mean your application is declined and people can frequently find their bank unwilling to help them at a time when they need it most.